 Examples

-Based on the list of auxiliary verbs in the definition section, the following shows examples of using these modal auxiliary verbs in different sentence structures.
+Based on the list of auxiliary verbs in the definition section, the following shows basic examples of using these modal auxiliary verbs in different sentence structures.

 Can